Dal Makhani is a North Indian spiced and creamy lentil dish.

 What is Dal Makhani?

-Urad lentil/black lentil look like Mung beans, which are green, but both have the same distinct shape.
+Urad lentil/black lentil look like Mung beans, which are green, yet both have the same distinct shape.

 Black lentils are simply… well black, as you can see.